 Auto-renew warning: The Essential tier includes Paramount Network ads and no Showtime.
 Make sure you select the right plan before starting your trial.

-Start Paramount+ 7-Day Free Trial →
+Start Paramount+ 7-Day Free Trial →Limited-Time Price Promotions

 Sling TV — 50% Off First Month